HARRY A. FLINT, COL, USA

 Loss

-"Paddy" was lost on July 24, 1944, while leading a patrol in the hedgerows of Normandy.
+"Paddy" was killed in action on July 24, 1944, while leading a patrol in the hedgerows of Normandy.
 He was the commanding officer of the 39th Infantry Regiment, 9th Infantry Division, and had been so through the Sicily campaign of 1943.

 Via Arlington National Cemetery; published August 21, 1944: